-In a victory for the asbestos defense bar, Randy Smith and Mike Martinez of Matushek Nilles LLC secured summary judgment for Brand Insulations, Inc. in the case of Rex Hill (Morgan County, Illinois, Case No. 13 L 21).
-Randy and Mike convinced Judge Christopher R. Reif to reject a novel attempt by the plaintiff to circumvent and nullify the effect of Folta v.
+In a victory for the asbestos defense bar, Randy Smith of Matushek LLC secured summary judgment for Brand Insulations, Inc. in the case of Rex Hill (Morgan County, Illinois, Case No. 13 L 21).
+Randy convinced Judge Christopher R. Reif to reject a novel attempt by the plaintiff to circumvent and nullify the effect of Folta v.
 Ferro Engineering by pursuing claims of secondary exposure between coworkers.

 In this case of first impression, the plaintiff, Rex Hill, worked as a union insulator employed by Brand Insulations for several years in the late 1960s and early 1970s.
 Plaintiff conceded there was no viable claim for direct exposure against his employer Brand because of the Supreme Court’s Folta decision, but sought to pursue an alternative claim against Brand for secondary exposure through contact with the plaintiff’s father, who also worked as an insulator for Brand.